rionmonster/squirrelly/README.md

 ## Running the Job

-Deploy the Flink job to Kubernetes with a single command:
+To initially test things out and deploy the sample Flink job to your local Kubernetes, you just need to run the following command:

 ```bash
 ./scripts/deploy.sh